valueflows/valueflows/mkdocs/docs/specification/event-resource.md

         Get the to-resource based on toResourceInventoriedAs
     If it exists in the event
         Get the from-resource based on the resourceInventoriedAs
-    If action is "transfer-custody" or "transfer" or "move" If the from-resource exists
+    If action is "transferCustody" or "transfer" or "move" If the from-resource exists
             Subtract event resourceQuantity from from-resource.onhandQuantity
         If the to-resource exists
             Add event resourceQuantity to to-resource.onhandQuantity
-    If action is "transfer-all-rights" or "transfer" or "move" If the from-resource exists
+    If action is "transferAllRights" or "transfer" or "move" If the from-resource exists
             Subtract event resourceQuantity from from-resource.accountingQuantity
         If the to-resource exists
             Add event resourceQuantity to to-resource.accountingQuantity

-If a new resource is created by the economic event or if ((action is "transfer-all-rights" or "transfer") and resourceInventoriedAs is the same as toResourceInventoriedAs)
+If a new resource is created by the economic event or if ((action is "transferAllRights" or "transfer") and resourceInventoriedAs is the same as toResourceInventoriedAs)
     Set the  primaryAccountable to the receiver agent